stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 3) All field arguments to a given DoF Kernel must be on the same function space so they have the same number of DoFs.

-4) They must have at least one modified (i.e. writen to) field argument.
+4) They must have at least one modified (i.e. written to) field argument.
 Unlike built-ins, this is not limited and more than one modified argument is allowed.

 5) A Kernel may not write to a scalar argument.
 (Only built-ins are permitted to do this.)
-Any scalar arguments must therefore be declared in the metadata as `GH_READ` - see :ref:`below<dynamo0-3-kernel-valid-access>`
+Any scalar arguments must therefore be declared in the metadata as `GH_READ` - see :ref:`below<dynamo0.3-kernel-valid-access>`

-6) Kernels must be written to operate on a single DoF, such that single DoFs can be provided to the Kernel within a loop for assignment to an indexed location in a field.
+6) Kernels must be written to operate on a single DoF, such that single DoFs can be provided to the Kernel within a loop over the DoFs of a field.

 .. _dynamo0.3-api-kernel-metadata: